 So “What exactly is a dildo”?
 There are so many kinds of dildos and it can be easy to be swept away and overwhelmed by the selection.
 The word is often used as a universal term for all kinds of sex toys, which can be confusing.

-Simply put, a dildo is an elongated often phallic-shaped toy, usually with a base, and is intended for penetration solo or with a partner.
+Simply put, a dildo is an elongated often phallic-shaped toy, usually with a base, and is intended for sexual penetration, solo or with a partner.
 Dildos come in vibrating or non-vibrating forms and are usually used for vaginal, oral, or anal penetration.
 Some dildos are made specifically for use with strap-on harnesses and others are soft and used for packing, which involves wearing the dildo inside of one’s pants or underwear to emulate the appearance of having a “bulge.”

 The most common materials used for insertable dildos are: silicone, elastomers (like TPE), stainless steel, polished stone, glass, and semi-soft rubbers (like TPR) and plastics.
 Non-porous materials (platinum silicone, glass, stainless steel) are best suited for anal insertion and toys that are shared between partners and/or orifices, because the material is easier to sterilize and is less likely to hold onto infectious germs and bacteria.